joaopm33/fundspy/README.md

 There are also functions to help you calculate important performance metrics for the investment funds, such as returns, volatility, correlation with indexes, beta, alpha, sharpe ratio, sortino ratio and capture ratios.

+## Documentation and Examples
+* You can access functions documentation [here](https://joaopm33.github.io/fundspy/docs/fundspy.html).
+* Theres also a Jupyter Notebook with use examples of all performance metrics functions [here](https://joaopm33.github.io/fundspy/docs/examples.html).

 ## Getting Started
 You will need python 3.5 (at least) for running this project.
 To start, first clone this repository to your local machine.